On the closedness and geometry of tensor network state sets: Tensor network states for infinite system sizes

-To directly access the thermodynamic limit, $N\to\infty$, one can use MPS, PEPS and MERA with an infinitely repeated unit cell of tensors (iMPS, iPEPS, iMERA) \cite{Vidal2007-98,Orus2008-78,McCulloch2008_04,Zauner2018-97,Jordan2008-101,Orus2009_05,Evenbly2009-79,Montangero2008-10}.
-Avoiding more complicated topologies, we consider here the closedness of sets of TNS $|\Psi\ket$ for infinite systems in the sense that the resulting sets of reduced density matrices $\dm_\A=\Tr_\B|\Psi\ket\bra\Psi|$ for finite subsystems $\A$ are closed or not.
+Avoiding more complicated topologies, we consider here the closedness of such sets of TNS $|\Psi\ket$ for infinite systems in the sense that the resulting sets of reduced density matrices $\dm_\A=\Tr_\B|\Psi\ket\bra\Psi|$ are closed or not, where $\A$ is a finite subsystem and $\B$ is its (infinite) complement.
 This is a relevant topology, since physical observations are for practical reasons limited to finite subsystems.

 For an infinite MPS with a transfer operator $E=\sum_\s A^{\s *} \otimes A^\s$ that has only one eigenvalue of magnitude 1, expectation values of local observables and finite-range correlation functions are insensitive to the boundary conditions, since the transfer-matrix product $\lim_{n\to\infty} E^n=|\ell\ket\bra r|$ for and infinite number of sites is completely determined by the left and right eigenvalue-1 eigenvectors of $E$.
 In this typical scenario, one can hence always imagine working with open boundary conditions on a very large lattice such that the corresponding sets of iMPS density matrices are closed.